Megalopinus

-The Megalopsidiinae are a monogeneric subfamily of the Staphylinidae, which includes only the genus Megalopinus.
-They have large eyes, antennae with distinct di- or trisegmented clubs.
+Megalopinus is the only genus in the subfamily Megalopsidiinae of the Staphylinidae.
+Species in this genus have large eyes, antennae with distinct di- or trisegmented clubs.
 The tarsal formula is 5-5-5.
 They have unique elongated processes at the anterior margin of the labrum.
 They are found in decaying trees and fungus-infested logs.
-Three species are found in North America: Megalopinus caelatus (Gravenhorst, 1802), Megalopinus punctatus (Erichson, 1840) and Megalopinus rufipes (LeConte, 1863).
+Four species are found in North America: Megalopinus caelatus (Gravenhorst, 1802), Megalopinus punctatus (Erichson, 1840), Megalopinus rufipes (LeConte, 1863) and Megalopinus lingafelteri Mainda, 2023.

-So far, 332 species are known from the entire New World.
+So far, more than 430 species are known from the entire New World.
 From the Orientalis 74 (+ one fossil, Megalopinus extinctus Yamamoto & Solodovnikov, 2016, described from Burmese amber) species are known.